gunesevitan/cs/[Course] IBM Data Science Professional Certificate/Course 2 - Open Source tools for Data Science/README.md

-* .py files have quiz answers from each week.
+* .ipynb files have quiz answers and assignments from each week.

 ------------------------------------------------------------